satoc0/gitr/README.md

 # gitr

 **gitr** is a command-line tool that allows you to execute a command in multiple Git repositories simultaneously in a REPL interface.
-This tool can be helpful in automating tasks across multiple repositories, such as pulling updates, pushing changes, or running tests.
+This tool can be helpful in automating tasks across multiple repositories, such as pulling updates and pushing changes.

 ## Installation